 As you can see from the information you have read in the Human Rights Guide, landlords do have a duty to accommodate tenants with special needs unless to do so would cause undue hardship.
 The Human Rights Code takes precedence over other legislation.
 Therefore, even if the City is telling you that you’re not required to build the ramp you will still have to follow the Code requirements.

-If this means you received an order of termination after a hearing at the Landlord and Tenant Board, and the tenant moved out as a result, then pursuant to S. 41 (1) of the Residential Tenancies Act, 2006 you may keep, sell or dispose of any remaining belongings left behind by the tenant – either in the unit or anywhere on the residential complex such as the shed.
+If you received an order of termination after a hearing at the Landlord and Tenant Board, and the tenant moved out as a result, then pursuant to S. 41 (1) of the Residential Tenancies Act, 2006 you may keep, sell or dispose of any remaining belongings left behind by the tenant – either in the unit or anywhere on the residential complex such as the shed.